-Applicants must have earned a Master of Divinity degree (or its equivalent) OR a ministry-related Masters degree from an ATS-accredited school.
+Applicants must have earned a theological, ministerial, or professional degree from an ATS-accredited school.
 Applicants with degrees from a non-ATS accredited school may be considered on a case-by-case evaluation.
-When equivalency or proficiency seminars are required, a specific course or courses will be determined by the ProDoc office upon review of the student's transcript.
+Students must have transcript hours in biblical and theological, instructional theory and practice, organizational leadership/administration, and educational foundations.

-Applicants must have at least a 3.0 out of 4.0 GPA and 3 years of substantial ministry experience.
+Applicants must have at least a 3.0 out of 4.0 grade point average (hereafter GPA) and substantial ministry experience.